 iPadOS 13 Beta Problems

 This is beta software which means it’s unfinished.
-Unfinished software is often buggy so it should come as no surprise to learn that iPadOS 13 beta is riddled with issues.
+Unfinished software is often buggy so it should come as no surprise to learn that iPadOS 13 beta is plagued with a number of problems.

 Apple’s outlined many of these problems in its iPadOS 13 beta release notes.
 Some of these issues are minor, others are far more problematic.